sedostheatre/sedos.co.uk/input/shows/2021-love-valour-compassion.md

 Haze, smoke, strobe lighting and loud noises may be used.

+This amateur production is presented by arrangement with Josef Weinberger Ltd.

 *Love!
 Valour!
 Compassion!* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 5-9 July 2022.